mattfbacon/robotics-tree/items/programming/2-programdrivetrain.md

 ---
-name = "Programming the Drivetrain with VEXCode Pro v5 - Beginner Friendly" description = "In this document, we upload a basic program to a pre-built drivetrain to make the robot move with driver control!
+name = "Programming the Drivetrain with VEXCode Pro v5" description = "In this document, we upload a basic program to a pre-built drivetrain to make the robot move with driver control!
 If you haven't built the drivetrain already, refer to 'Building a Drivetrain'."
 ---